Baalbek: 2006 Lebanon War

-During the 2006 Lebanon war, many Israeli bombs fell inside the historic Roman town, and some fell as close as 300 meters from the temple of Baalbek.
+During the 2006 Lebanon War, many Israeli bombs fell inside the historic Roman town, and some fell as close as 300 meters from the temple of Baalbek.
 After the war, UNESCO stated that the cracks in the Roman temples had widened.
 The damage was thought to be due to shockwaves created by the bombs.

 More than 250 houses and buildings were destroyed by Israel during the war.
 Reporters investigating the aftermath found these to be civilian houses and didn't find any evidence of military use.

-On the evening of 1 August 2006, hundreds of Israeli Defense Forces (IDF) soldiers raided Baalbek and the Dar al-Hikma or Hikmeh Hospital in Jamaliyeh to its north ("Operation Sharp and Smooth").
+On the evening of 1 August 2006, hundreds of Israel Defense Forces (IDF) soldiers raided Baalbek and the Dar al-Hikma or Hikmeh Hospital in Jamaliyeh to its north ("Operation Sharp and Smooth").
 Their mission was to rescue two captured soldiers, Ehud Goldwasser and Eldad Regev, who were abducted by Hezbollah on 12 July 2006.
 They were transported by helicopter and supported by Apache helicopters and unmanned drones, The IDF was acting on information that Goldwasser and Regev were at the hospital. al-Jazeera and other sources claimed the IDF was attempting to capture senior Hezbollah officials, particularly Sheikh Mohammad Yazbek.
 The hospital had been empty for four days, the most unwell patients having been transferred and the rest sent home.

 On August 7, Israel killed 9 civilians in an attack on Brital, just south of Baalbek, and by the subsequent attack on the car leaving the scene for the hospital.
 A Human Rights Watch investigation showed that none of those killed were combatants, it is likely none were members of Hezbollah, and none of the survivors had any knowledge of any military presence at place of the attack.

 On 14 August just before the ceasefire took effect, two Lebanese police and five Lebanese soldiers were killed by a drone strike while driving their van around the still-damaged road through Jamaliyeh.